jagatjeevan/react-setup/README.md

 - React
 - Redux : state management
 - Translation : i18next
-- Unit Testing : Mocha and chai
-- Coverage : Istanbul.

 ###### Running the module
 - Check if you are running the right version of node.
 Check ".nvmrc" or "package.json"
-- npm install
+- yarn install
-- npm start <br />
+- yarn start <br />
 Check for other options in package.json, script section.

 ## Some Practices followed